bparkis/0adbuildoptimizer/README.md

 If something funny happens where the regular printout isn't giving you enough information, you may wish to inspect the Python state of the simulation.
 For this you need to know Python.
 You can then use the "debugend" command to cause the simulator to throw an exception when it finishes.
 Then run python3 -m pdb boom.py builds/mybuild.txt , wait for the exception to trigger when the run finishes, and inspect the variables with pdb.

-###Todos
+### Todos

+If you feel like implementing these feel free to share.

+* More example builds
 * Accurate walk speeds
 * The rest of the tech tree
-* Gathering from a resource when there is significant walk time to the dropsite
+* Gathering from a resource when there is significant walk time to the dropsite.
+Note this still shouldn't involve literally walking back and forth to the dropsite.
+The gathering unit can still be stationary, it should just reduce the gathering rate.
 * Penalize woodcutting rate when number of woodcutters is very high
+* The effect of baskets and wheelbarrow upgrades on net gather rates
+* Add approximate walk time between foundations when a unit is building multiple buildings "at a point"
 * More accurate farming rate for <5 farmers on a field
-* Add approximate walk time between foundations when a unit is building multiple buildings "at a point"